suchipi/yavascript/meta/generated-docs/strings.md

 # black (function)

-Wrap a string with the ANSI control characters that will make it print as black text.
+Wraps a string with the ANSI control characters that will make it print as black text.

 ```ts
 declare function black(input: string | number | Path): string;